Chaosbohne/bicobicrepo/npmintegration/README.md

+This package is based on my blogpost http://www.bicobic.com/posts/CNBkEbaA3BeMNQamk that describes the ways to add a npm-module to your project

 Adding npm packages this way works with meteor the same way as with meteorite:

-1. mrt create npmintegration OR meteor create npmintegration -- delete all files in this folder
+1. mrt create npmintegration OR meteor create npmintegration

+  -- delete all files in this folder

 2. Packageconfiguration

   mkdir packages
    mkdir hashids
     touch package.js
       Package.describe({
         summary: "Adding the npm-module hashids."